badblues/Time-Tracker-backend/README.md

 ***

 ## DESCRIPTION:
 Backend part for timetracker app.
+Using Spring and PostgreSQL
 ***

 ## HOW TO RUN: